quangChe/native-weather/README.md

 A basic mobile app that simply displays the current weather of a searched location using real weather data.

 The app is compatible with both Android and iOS.
-It is built using React Native with Expo.
+It is built using React Native with Expo tools.

 ## Getting Started